bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 print(c['table'].data_sources()[0].mimetype)
 ```

-The concludes the whirlwind tour of Tiled's core features using its Python
+This concludes the whirlwind tour of Tiled's core features using its Python
 client.